algosup/2022-2023-project-3-harfang3d-binding-Project-6-group/Documents/technical_requirements.md

 At the moment, Fabgen can generate binding for only 3 languages.
 But there are so many languages used, that it would be useful to add more to the list.

 ## d.
-Product and Technical Requirements
+Client Requirements

 The Rust implementation in Fabgen need to be similar to previous languages already implemented.
 In particular GO which is the most similar language to Rust.
 The same features will be brought.
 Ideas for improvement will be welcome to improve the previous languages such as GO where there are still some problems with the bindings.

 ## e.
+Project Requirements

+- The software engineer must know C++ and Rust and its feature set.
+A deep understanding of those features and inner workings is required to come up with a correct solution.

+## f.
 Future Goals

-Harfang3D will be able to generate bindings for more languages.
+Fabgen will be able to generate bindings for more languages.

-## f.
+## g.
 Assumptions

-Make a perect translation of the code from one language to another without the need of the rechecking/correction of the code by a human.
+Make a perfect translation of the code from one language to another without the need of the rechecking/correction of the code by a human-being.

 # 3. Solutions
 ## a.
 Existing Solution